fish-quant/fq-segmentation/readme.md

 conda create --name cellpose python=3.7 jupyter
 ```

-Then activate your environment (Note you will always have to run conda activate cellpose before you run cellpose):
+Then activate the `cellpose` environment (Note you will always have to run this command when using this workflow):
 ```
 conda activate cellpose
 ```